This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Another one of the best drinks to increase milk supply is coconut water.
 This drink is naturally refreshing and it’s packed with electrolytes, minerals and vitamins.

 In case you didn’t know, electrolytes are electrically charged minerals, such as sodium, phosphate, potassium, calcium or magnesium.
 These minerals help regulate the balance of fluid in the body and retain fluids to prevent dehydration.
 That’s why sports drinks full of electrolytes are perfect for after exercising!

-And for this reason, coconut water is much more effective than water at keeping you hydrated and can help increasing your milk supply.
+And for this reason, coconut water is much more effective than water at keeping you hydrated and can help increasing your breast milk supply.

 Another added bonus of coconut water is that it can help boost baby’s immune system by providing added antimicrobial protection into the breast milk.
 In fact, a study from the American Journal of Clinical Nutrition suggested that lactating mothers who consumed regular amount of coconut milk have increased level of lauric and capric acid (antimicrobials) in their breast milk.

 Coconut water is not to be confused with coconut milk.
 Coconut water is a clear liquid in the fruit’s center that is tapped from young, green coconuts.
 Whereas coconut milk is made by grating the flesh of mature, brown coconuts and simmering it in hot water: the mixture is then strained to remove any solid remnants.